Marcus Raskin

 Marcus Goodman Raskin (April 30, 1934 – December 24, 2017) was an American progressive social critic, political activist, author, and philosopher.
-He was the co-founder, with Richard Barnet, of the progressive think tank the Institute for Policy Studies in Washington, DC.
-He was also a professor of public policy at The George Washington University’s School of Public Policy and Public Administration.
+He was the co-founder, with Richard Barnet, of the progressive think tank the Institute for Policy Studies in Washington, D.C.
+He was also a professor of public policy at The George Washington University's School of Public Policy and Public Administration.

 Early life and education

 Raskin was born in Milwaukee, the second son of Russian Jewish immigrants.
 His parents, Ben Raskin and Anna Goodman Raskin, owned a plumbing store in Milwaukee, where his father worked as a master plumbing contractor.
-At the age of 16, Raskin left home to study at New York's Juilliard School under Rosina Lhévinne and Lee Thompson.
-He abandoned a career in piano to study at the University of Chicago.
-There Raskin studied under Rexford Guy Tugwell, an economist and member of FDR’s Brain Trust, and Quincy Wright, a legal scholar for whom Raskin served as an assistant during his law school years.
-He graduated from the University of Chicago with a Bachelor of Arts in liberal arts in 1954 and from the University of Chicago Law School with a Juris Doctor in 1957.
+At the age of 16, Raskin left home to study piano performance at the Juilliard School under Rosina Lhévinne and Lee Thompson.
+He abandoned a piano career to study at the University of Chicago.
+Raskin studied under Rexford Guy Tugwell, an economist and member of FDR's Brain Trust, and Quincy Wright, a legal scholar for whom Raskin served as an assistant during his law school years.
+He graduated from the University of Chicago with a Bachelor of Arts in liberal arts in 1954 and from the University of Chicago Law School with a J.D. degree in 1957.

 Career

 Government service

 Raskin moved to Washington, D.C. in 1958, where he became a legislative counsel to a group of liberal congressmen, including Democrats Robert Kastenmeier from Wisconsin and James Roosevelt from California, the oldest son of Franklin D. Roosevelt.
 Raskin soon became the secretary for the Liberal Project, a group of House liberals, organized by Kastenmeier and Roosevelt into a liberal leadership group.
 As the secretary, Raskin linked the House members with notable intellectuals, including sociologist David Riesman, historian H. Stuart Hughes, and former finance advisor to Franklin D. Roosevelt, James Warburg.

 In 1961, Raskin became McGeorge Bundy's assistant on national security affairs and disarmament as a member of the Special Staff of the National Security Council.
 In 1962, he was a member of the U.S. delegation to an 18-nation disarmament conference in Geneva.

-Tensions with Bundy led to Raskin’s reassignment in the Bureau of the Budget (now the Office of Management and Budget), where he continued his service on the Presidential Panel on Education.
+Tensions with Bundy led to Raskin's reassignment in the Bureau of the Budget (now the Office of Management and Budget), where he continued his service on the Presidential Panel on Education.
 On the panel, Raskin wrote papers on the consequences of technology and the need for democratic education and scientific research.